Basic Views on Corporate Governance for the Group

 Corporate Governance Structure

-1. Board of Directors | The Board bears responsibility for achievement of Group business performance and is authorized to supervise subsidiaries and make decisions for the Group on important matters.
-The Board of Directors meets monthly to make resolutions and reports regarding important matters related to management, such as results of analysis of differences between budgeted and actual figures for the month, in addition to matters as prescribed in laws, regulations, and the Articles of Association. | 10 directors (5 of whom are independent outside directors) | At least once a month.
-In 2024, directors met 19 times. |
+The Board of Directors meets monthly, in principle, to make resolutions and reports regarding important matters related to management, such as results of analysis of differences between budgeted and actual figures for the month, in addition to matters as prescribed in laws, regulations, and the Articles of Association.

-2. Board of Corporate Auditors | Each corporate auditor attends important meetings, such as Group managerial meetings, as well as the General Meetings of Shareholders and Board of Directors meetings, as well as receiving reports from directors, employees, and the accounting auditor, among other activities involved in its supervision of the business execution of directors. | 4 corporate auditors (3 of whom are outside corporate auditors) | At least once a month.
-In 2024, meetings were held 17 times. |
+Each corporate auditor attends important meetings such as Group managerial meetings, as well as the General Meetings of Shareholders and Board of Directors meetings, and receives reports from directors, employees, and the accounting auditor, among other activities involved in its supervision of the business execution of directors.
+3 corporate auditors (2 of whom are outside corporate auditors) In 2025, meetings were held 15 times.

-3. Group Managerial Meeting | Deliberates and receives reports on important matters related to the Company and subsidiaries. | Company directors and the full-time corporate auditor as well as subsidiary presidents, directors, and others chosen for membership through resolutions of the Company Board of Directors | - |
+The Group managerial meeting deliberates and reports on important matters related to the Company and subsidiaries.
+Membership in the Group managerial meeting consists of Company directors and the full-time corporate auditor as well as subsidiary presidents, directors, and others chosen for membership through resolutions of the Company Board of Directors. -

-4. Nomination Advisory Committee (voluntary) | The Committee’s role is to ensure the objectivity, transparency, and effectiveness of the decision-making process regarding personnel affairs important from a management perspective by deliberating and reporting on matters such as the nomination of Company director candidates, appointment of Corporate Officers, and nomination of director candidates at subsidiaries, etc., based on requests from the Board of Directors. | Outside directors make up the majority of the committee members.
-The committee chair is an outside director appointed by the Board of Directors. | In 2024, meetings were held 4 times. |
+The Committee’s role is to ensure the objectivity, transparency, and effectiveness of the decision-making process regarding personnel affairs important from a management perspective by deliberating and reporting on matters such as the nomination of Company Director candidates, appointment of Corporate Officers, and nomination of Director candidates at subsidiaries, etc., based on requests from the Board of Directors.
+The majority of the membership consists of Outside Directors, and an Outside Director designated by the Board of Directors shall chair the committee.
+In 2025, meetings were held 5 times.

-5. Compensation Advisory Committee (voluntary) | The Committee’s role is to ensure the objectivity, transparency, and effectiveness of the decision-making process by deliberating and reporting on matters such as the system design of the compensation program for Company executives, compensation for Company directors, and compensation, etc. for Directors and Corporate Officers at subsidiaries, etc. of the Company, based on requests from the Board of Directors. | Outside directors make up the majority of the committee members.
-The committee chair is an outside director appointed by the Board of Directors. | In 2024, meetings were held 8 times. |
+The Committee’s role is to ensure the objectivity, transparency, and effectiveness of the decision-making process by deliberating and reporting on matters such as the system design of the compensation program for Company executives, compensation for Company Directors, and compensation, etc. for Directors and Corporate Officers at subsidiaries, etc. of the Company, based on requests from the Board of Directors.
+The majority of the membership consists of Outside Directors, and an Outside Director designated by the Board of Directors shall chair the committee.
+In 2025, meetings were held 9 times.

 A skills matrix is prepared covering such matters as the knowledge, experience, and competencies of each director and corporate auditor.
 Readers are encouraged to view the skills matrix below.